 Cosmas is a co-founder of Action for Cheetahs in Kenya.
-He began working with the project as a Senior Research Assistant in 2002.
-His work included staff supervision, programme development, research and analysis and compiling reports among other administrative duties.
+He began working on the project as a Senior Research Assistant in 2002.
+His work included staff supervision, programme development, research and analysis, and compiling reports along with other administrative duties.

-Cosmas was the Nationwide Cheetah Survey Logistics Consultant at Action for Cheetahs in Kenya since January 2019 until his appointment as Assistant Director in January 2020.
+Cosmas was the Nationwide Cheetah Survey Logistics Consultant at Action for Cheetahs in Kenya from January 2016 until he was appointed Assistant Director in January 2019.

 Cosmas has a Bachelor of Science from Dr. B. R Ambedkar University in India and a Master of Science degree in Ecology and Systematic Zoology from Addis Ababa University in Ethiopia.
-Prior to working with ACK, Cosmas volunteered with the Kenya Wildlife Service (2001 - 2002) gaining valuable experience in conducting aerial wildlife counts, mapping, and vegetation surveys.
-From 2015 - 2018 Cosmas was a lecturer at Northeastern University in Kitui before returning to work full time with ACK as the National Cheetah Survey Logistics Consultant.
-In January 2019 Cosmas took his current role as Assistant Director.
-He plans to pursue a Ph.D. in a climate change-related topic involving wildlife and rural communities.
+Before working with ACK, Cosmas volunteered with the Kenya Wildlife Service (2001 - 2002) where he gained valuable experience in conducting aerial wildlife counts, mapping, and vegetation surveys.
+From 2014 - 2016 Cosmas was a part-time lecturer at Southeastern University in Kitui before returning to work full-time with ACK as the National Cheetah Survey Logistics Consultant.
+In January 2019, Cosmas took on his current role as Assistant Director.
+Due to his passion for knowledge, he plans to pursue a business and project management-related program to enhance his skills.